 Yes, of course I make vegetable soups: onion soup, split pea, lentil, sweet potato-greens, carrot-ginger, and so on.
 But a less-specific catch-all “vegetable soup” wasn’t in my repertory.
-Irene (who co-wrote “Beard on Pasta” with James Beard, and now teaches food writing at NYU) fixed that.
+Irene (who co-wrote “Beard on Pasta” with James Beard, and until recently taught food writing at NYU) fixed that.

 (I say “my way” because the “recipe” on that napkin didn’t actually give proportions of anything, just, “diced onions, celery, carrots…” and because Irene says, “zucchini doesn’t add much to the mix” so she skips it.
 Me?
 I’m looking for ways to use up my summer-squash harvest at the moment.
 When I showed her the photo, Irene said, “Mine is redder,” meaning more tomatoes, and that’s the point: Balance the “recipe” according to your taste, and the garden’s offerings.)

 - 2 or 3 medium onions, diced

 - 3 or 4 carrots, diced (about half a typical bag)

 - 3 or 4 celery stalks, chopped

 - Broccoli or cauliflower, about 2 cups chopped small

 - Kale or chard or collards or a mix, maybe 6 big leaves, stems removed and foliage chopped